 The selected NTP goal race will feature both Sprint and International (Olympic) distance options.

 Both of these distances are achievable for a first time triathlete.
 It is up to you to determine which one is the best fit for you.

 When does registration open for NTP?

-Registration opens for the 2014 class in mid-January 14, 2014.
+Registration opens for the 2014 class on January 13, 2014.
 Check back here later for the exact time.